kroesche/borg-scripts/README.md

 program would have full disk access.
 I think the reason this happens is because the MacPorts-installed borgbackup uses the macports managed python3 to run.

+*(Added note: I also installed the homebrew version and had the same side-effect - Mac security asking me to approve python to have disk access)*

 Next, I downloaded the borg prebuilt binary from the [releases page](https://github.com/borgbackup/borg/releases).
 I downloaded the single file binary `borg-macos1012` and installed it in `/usr/local/bin` so it